ServiceStackApps/ReactChat/README.md

 By maintaining non-UI side-effects that indirectly trigger state changes in middleware similar to how we're maintaining Reducers, we're leveraging the pub/sub and automatic state synchronization features in Redux in order to communicate between components.
-Among other benefits this now lets any component trigger any action with a normal message dispatch:
+Among other benefits this now lets any component trigger any action with a normal message dispatch from anywhere in our App:

 ```typescript
 store.dispatch({ type: 'USERS_REFRESH' });